landaire/landaire.github.io/content/2025-10-30-a-file-format-uncracked-for-20-years.md

 The last two posts in particular had structure info that was helpful in figuring out the packed int format (think UTF-8 and its variable-length encoding) and a couple unknown vars.

 What I gathered from all of these posts was that over time, nobody's really been able to figure out this format's quirks sufficiently to unpack the data.
-Everyone seems to think that some kind of VFS is created and the data gets mapped at a specific offset and then read.
+Everyone seems to think that some kind of VFS is created and the data gets mapped at a specific address and then read.
 Which may be true for some titles or consoles, but is not for this one.

 **My objective has now changed:** I now want to reverse engineer this file format and be able to dump individual files from this filesystem.
 Then I can achieve my core goal of looking for cut content.
 Then I can maybe play the game.